Jeter blames outbreak on 'false sense of security'

 "We have a lot of players who are asymptomatic, and we have players who are showing mild symptoms," Jeter said.

-He said he is optimistic his players will closely adhere to the MLB virus protocols the rest of the season.
+He said he is optimistic his players will closely adhere to the MLB virus protocol the rest of the season.

 "We've been given an opportunity to hit the reset button," Jeter said.
-"I hope people look at what happened to us and use that as a warning to see how quickly this is able to spread if you're not following the protocols 100%."
+"I hope people look at what happened to us and use that as a warning to see how quickly this is able to spread if you're not following the protocols 100 percent."